-Vander wall interactions are the weakest of all bondings.
-These are driven by induced electrical interaction between two or more atoms or molecules.
+Van der Waals interactions are the weakest of all bondings.
+They are driven by induced electrical interaction between two or more atoms or molecules.

-(a) Ionization energy: In the formation of an ionic bond a metal atom loses electrons to form a cation.
-This process required energy equal to the ionization energy.
-The lesser the value of ionization energy, the greater is the tendency of the atom to form a cation.
-For example, alkali metals form cations quite easily because of the low values of ionization energies.
+(a) Ionization energy: In the formation of an ionic bond, a metal atom loses electrons to form a cation.
+This process requires energy equal to the ionization energy.
+The lesser the value of ionization energy, the greater the tendency of the atom to form a cation.
+For example, alkali metals form cations quite easily because of the low values of ionization energy.

 (b) Electron affinity: Electron affinity is the energy released when a gaseous atom accepts an electron to form a negative ion.
 Thus, the value of electron affinity gives the tendency of an atom to form an anion.
-Now greater the value of electron affinity more is the tendency of an atom to form an anion.
+The greater the value of electron affinity, the more the tendency of an atom to form an anion.
 For example, halogens having the highest electron affinities within their respective periods form ionic compounds with metals very easily.

 (c) Lattice energy: Once the gaseous ions are formed, the ions of opposite charges come close together and pack up three-dimensionally in a definite geometric pattern to form an ionic crystal.

-Hydrolysis means reaction with water molecules ultimately leading to breaking of O-H bond into H+ and OW ions.
-While the terms Hydration means the surrounding of polar molecules or ions by polar molecules of water.
-In hydrolysis, there is a complex formation with a water molecule or reaction with the water molecule.
-Hydrolysis in covalent compounds takes place generally by two mechanisms.
+Hydrolysis means a reaction with water molecules, ultimately leading to the breaking of the O-H bond into H+ and OW ions, while the term hydration means the surrounding of polar molecules or ions by polar molecules of water.
+In hydrolysis, there is a complex formation with a water molecule or a reaction with the water molecule.
+Hydrolysis in covalent compounds generally takes place by two mechanisms.